American Airlines Flight 1420: Accident

-The aircraft continued past the end of the runway, traveling another 800 ft, and striking a security fence and an ILS localizer array.
-The aircraft then collided with a structure built to support the approach lights for Runway 22L, which extended out into the Arkansas River.
-Such structures are usually frangible, designed to shear off on impact, but because the approach lights were located on the unstable river bank, they were firmly anchored.
-The collision with the sturdy structure crushed the airplane's nose, and destroyed the left side of the plane's fuselage, from the cockpit back to the first two rows of coach seating.
-The impact broke the aircraft apart into large sections, which came to a rest short of the river bank.
+Such structures are usually frangible, designed to shear off on impact, but because the approach lights were located on the unstable riverbank, they were firmly anchored.
+The collision with the sturdy structure crushed the airplane's nose, and destroyed the left side of the plane's fuselage from the cockpit back to the first two rows of coach seating, killing Captain Buschmann instantly.
+The impact broke the aircraft apart into large sections, which came to a rest short of the riverbank.

 Captain Buschmann and eight of the plane's 139 passengers were immediately killed in the crash.
 Another two passengers died in the hospital in the weeks that followed.
 First Officer Origel, three of the four flight attendants, and 41 passengers sustained serious injuries, the remaining flight attendant and 64 passengers sustained minor injuries, and 24 passengers sustained no injuries.

 Investigation

 The National Transportation Safety Board (NTSB) investigated the crash.